Free African American Community

 Once fully obscured, the grave of World War I veteran Eulie Waid is now clear of major brush and is regularly decorated with an American flag.
 Waid, who lived January 25, 1895 to November 30, 1951, served as a private with the 810th Pioneer Infantry.

 Midland cemetery was rescued from the rampant underbrush by Barbara B. Barksdale, who is now president of the Friends of Midland organization.
-The organization recently celebrated its tenth anniversary.
+The organization recently celebrated the inclusion of Midland Cemetery as a site on the National Register of Historic Places.

 In Boyd's 1919 Directory of Harrisburg and Steelton, Midland Cemetery is listed with the office of its trustees, S.F. and A.W.
 Dunkle, at 126 N. Front Street.
 That address was the business of Dunkle and Knoderer Undertaking Company, of which, Amos W. Dunkle was the secretary and treasurer.
 Samuel F. Dunkle had been in the real estate business with his brother Amos and father Josiah in the 1890's, at J.A.
 Dunkle and Sons & Company, 192 N. Front Street.
 Samuel was a Justice of the Peace, and no doubt handled the legal matters both for his family's real estate business and later, as trustee, for Midland cemetery.